gzhang64/evidence_gap_map/design.md

 ### backend
 The backend data service is implement using Python flask.
 The code is the directory `backend_flask`.

-There are 4 endpoints:
+There are two endpoints:
 1. /api/conditions: get all distinct conditions
-2. /api/intervention-types: get all distinct intervention types
-3. /api/search_trials: get study info for given conditions
+2. /api/search_trials: get study info for given conditions
-4. /api/count-by-conditions/<intervention>: count trials grouped by conditions

 ### front end
 The frontend app is is basically static content that can be served by any web server.
 We use python built-in http server to do this during development.
 The content if in the direction `frontend`.

 The implementation of various plots are mainly organized by the types of the plots:
-1. stacked bar chart: in file stacker-bars.js, used in 6 plots
+1. stacked trend chart: in file dual-trend.js, used in 7 plots
 2. vertical bar chart:  in file bar-charts.js, used in two plots
 3. horizontal bar chart: in file bar-charts.js, used in one plot
-4. line plot (trend plot): in file trend-plots.js, used in 7 plots
+4. line plot (trend plot): in file trend-plots.js, used in one plot
 5. donut chart: in file donut-charts.js, used in two plots
 6. geographical map: in file evidencechart.js, used in one plot
+7. evidence gap map: in file gap-map.js, implementation of the interactive 'evidence gap map'

 `evidencechart.js` is also the main script file that uses other scripts, and implements the user interaction workflow.